sahitid/leaders-letters/letters/dinosaur-bbq.md

 First, we gathered resources: Simone and Maria bought the meat with our HCBcard, I brought some sodas, Marc brought spices, and everyone came in with their laptops.

-> We had to take a train to a town near the venue, and we put a hc sticker in it:

 ![sticker!](https://cloud-crzden5u1-hack-club-bot.vercel.app/0img-20240309-wa0071.jpg)
+> We had to take a train to a town near the venue, and we put a Hack Club sticker in it

 At nearly every stop, I thought it was our turn to get off and stood up to check, which made the others laugh because they could see out the window and knew it wasn't.